veltzer/demos-python/README.md

 This is a much better way of programming since you are not doing the experiments on your full system but rather on a small example that is easy to run, debug and manage.
-Once you have the example ready and running correctly you can incorporate it"s code into a larger project.
+Once you have the example ready and running correctly you can incorporate its code into a larger project.

 ## contact